Click on the topics below to expand or collapse the information as needed.

-- Click the Settings icon and select Site settings.
+- Click the Settings icon > Site Contents.

 The title, description, URL*, logo, and theme of a site can be changed at any time by a site owner.
 Changing the look can help users differentiate a site from the other sites they may use.

 *At this time, the URL can only be changed on a subsite, not the site collection.